amitsaha/echorand.me/content/posts/kubernetes-notes.md

 # EKS cluster setup

+*You may also find [this guide from spacelift.io](https://spacelift.io/blog/how-to-provision-aws-eks-kubernetes-cluster-with-terraform) useful.*

 This section will have findings that are relevant when working with an AWS EKS cluster.

 ## Terraform configuration for master